Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Robustness of THE results to the WIDTH OF the INTER-Boson INTERACTION POTENTIAL

 Fig.~\ref{FigS9} (b) presents the occupation of the second and third natural orbitals.
-For $\sigma=0.25\sqrt{\pi}$, discussed in the main text, the second and third natural orbitals remain as $u$- and excited $g$-orbitals, and the build up of coherence in the $u$-orbital manifests the interference of longitudinal and transversal fragmentations.
+For $\sigma=0.25\sqrt{\pi}$, discussed in the main text, the second and third natural orbitals remain as $u$-orbital and excited $g$-orbital, and the build up of coherence in the $u$-orbital manifests the interference of longitudinal and transversal fragmentations.
 Here, also for the widths $\sigma=0.25$ and $0.25/\sqrt{\pi}$, we observe a build up of coherence in the $u$-orbital with the faster rate for the width $\sigma=0.25/\sqrt{\pi}$.
-It is found that the qualitative features of occupations of the second and third natural orbitals are same for all $\sigma$ until a swapping between the orders of $u$- and excited $g$-orbitals happen for $\sigma=0.25$ and $0.25/\sqrt{\pi}$.
-This swapping of orders of the orbitals would also happen for $\sigma=0.25\sqrt{\pi}$ if one would compute the dynamics for longer time.
-Therefore, Fig.~\ref{FigS9} (b) exhibits the robustness of the interference of longitudinal and transversal fragmentations.
+It is found that the qualitative features of occupations of the second and third natural orbitals are the same for all $\sigma$ until a swapping between the orders of $u$-orbital and excited $g$-orbital happens for $\sigma=0.25$ and $0.25/\sqrt{\pi}$.
+This swapping of orders of the orbitals would also happen for $\sigma=0.25\sqrt{\pi}$ if one would compute the dynamics for a longer time than 30 Rabi Cycles.
+Therefore, Fig.~\ref{FigS9} (b) exhibits the robustness of the interference of longitudinal and transversal fragmentations to the width of the inter-boson interaction potential.

-As the variances are the sensitive probe of correlations, we find here that the developed fragmentation in the system only quantitatively influences the many-body $\dfrac{1}{N}\Delta_{{\hat{X}}}^2(t)$ and $\dfrac{1}{N}\Delta_{{\hat{Y}}}^2(t)$.
-Also, Figs.~\ref{FigS9} (c) and (d) attribute that decreasing the width of the inter-boson interaction potential gradually diminishes the quantitative difference between the dynamics of a given quantity.
-All in all, we observe that the width of the inter-boson interaction potential does not qualitatively impact the many-body physics of the interference of fragmentations focused and discussed in this work.
+As the variances are sensitive probe of correlations, we find here that the developed fragmentation in the system only quantitatively influences the many-body $\dfrac{1}{N}\Delta_{{\hat{X}}}^2(t)$ and $\dfrac{1}{N}\Delta_{{\hat{Y}}}^2(t)$ for different $\sigma$.
+Also, Figs.~\ref{FigS9} (c) and (d) attribute that decreasing the width $\sigma$ of the inter-boson interaction potential gradually diminishes the quantitative difference between the dynamics of a given quantity for the studies made here.
+All in all, we observe that the width of the inter-boson interaction potential does not qualitatively impact the many-body physics of the interference of fragmentations we focused on and discussed in this work.

-Further, we have computed all the quantities at all barrier heights for the inter-boson interaction strength $10\Lambda_0$ with the two additional smaller widths, $\sigma=0.25$ and $0.25/\sqrt{\pi}$.
-We have checked that the qualitative physics of the dynamics of the different orders of fragmented states is independent of $\sigma$ for the stronger interaction $10\Lambda_0$ and thus are not shown graphically.
+Further, we have computed all the quantities for each of the barrier heights for the inter-boson interaction strength $10\Lambda_0$ with the two additional smaller widths, $\sigma=0.25$ and $0.25/\sqrt{\pi}$.
+We have checked and verified that the qualitative physics of the dynamics of the different fragmented states is independent of $\sigma$ for the stronger interaction $10\Lambda_0$ as well, and thus they are not shown graphically.

 Finally, in the mean-field dynamics, we notice that the time-evolution of all the quantities obtained for $\sigma=0.25$ and $\sigma=0.25/\sqrt{\pi}$ fall on top of the respective results computed for $\sigma=0.25\sqrt{\pi}$ (not shown).
 Therefore, the width of the inter-boson interaction does essentially not influence the mean-field dynamics presented in this work, which is interesting for itself.